Challenge Cup: The Quadruple

-The Quadruple refers to winning the Super League, League Leaders' Shield, Challenge Cup and World Club Challenge in one season.

 All Four Cups

-Winning all Four Cups referred to winning the RFL First Division Championship, Challenge Cup, County League and County Cup in one season.

 Broadcast

 The BBC first covered the final of this competition when Wigan beat Bradford Northern in 1948.
 At that time though the only TV transmitter was in London, so fans up North never got to see it.
 It was another four years before another final was covered when Workington Town beat Featherstone Rovers in 1952.
 The cup final was not broadcast on TV again until the 1958 final between Wigan and Workington Town since when it has been shown every year.
 The inception of Grandstand also saw coverage of earlier rounds start to be shown during the 1960s with ITV's World of Sport even showing games as well for a short period.

 The BBC has been the predominant broadcaster, showing every final live since 1958 (except the 1982 Final Replay shown as highlights).
 Eddie Waring was the first commentator for BBC coverage.
 When he retired, commentary was covered by Ray French and he continued to work for the BBC for a number of years, albeit in semi-retirement, with his last Challenge Cup Final in 2008.
 From 2009, the present day main commentator is Dave Woods.
 He usually commentates with Brian Noble, Jonathan Davies, Iestyn Harris or Ian Millward.
 Nowadays, the BBC continues to broadcast the tournament with Clare Balding hosting from 2006 to 2012 until her move to Channel 4 Racing.
 Mark Chapman was secondary host in 2012 when Balding was unavailable for the cup and international matches, and previous hosts for the BBC include John Inverdale and Steve Rider.
 The current main hosts (as of 2013) are Mark Chapman and Super League Show presenter Tanya Arnold.

 From 2012–2021, Sky Sports held the rights for the early rounds with one match each round and two quarter finals; whilst BBC Sport showed two sixth round matches, two quarter finals, both semi-finals and the final.

-From 2022 onwards, Premier Sports will begin to broadcast games from the fourth round up to the quarter finals alongside BBC.
+From 2022 onwards, Premier Sports will begin to broadcast games from the fourth round up to the quarter-finals alongside BBC.